Clinical Trials (PDQ®)

 - Diagnosis of invasive adenocarcinoma of the breast made by core needle biopsy

-- Patients with stage II-IIIA breast cancer that is HER2-negative by immunohistochemistry (IHC) (0-2+) or fluorescence in situ hybridization (FISH) (HER2/chromosome enumeration probe [CEP]17 amplification ratio < 2.2) for whom definitive surgical treatment after "third generation" neoadjuvant chemoT is planned; Patients with HER2 (3+) cancer by IHC that also demonstrate a FISH ratio <2.2 are also eligible.
-Estrogen receptor (ER) or progesterone receptor (PR) status can be positive or negative; the receptor status needs to be recorded
+- Patients with stage II-IIIB breast cancer that is HER2-negative by immunohistochemistry (IHC) (0-2+) and fluorescence in situ hybridization (FISH) (HER2/chromosome enumeration probe [CEP]17 amplification ratio < 2.0) who have completed "third generation" neoadjuvant chemoT and planned local treatment (surgery and radiation if indicated); estrogen receptor (ER) or progesterone receptor (PR) status should be negative

-- Patients may have lymph node positive or negative disease, as long as they have clinical stage II or IIIA breast cancer; patients may have the lymph nodes assessed by any method deemed appropriate by the treating physicians, including pre-neoadjuvant therapy sentinel lymph node biopsy
+- Patients may have lymph node positive or negative disease, as long as they have clinical/pathologic stage II or IIIB breast cancer; patients may have the lymph nodes assessed by any method deemed appropriate by the treating physicians, including pre-neoadjuvant therapy sentinel lymph node biopsy

 - Patients must discontinue sex hormone therapy prior to registration, e.g. birth control pills, hormonal replacement therapy

 - Absolute neutrophil count (ANC) must be >= 1000/mm^3

 - Hemoglobin must be >= 9.0 mg/dL